itandersson/KaloriAppNodeAPI/README.md

 Kalori App is a website under development.
 The website is intended to help people keep track of calorie intake.
+This project will not be completed.
+The intention is just to work out on how to communicate with an API.

-This part will be the backend of the app.
-The plan is to use NodeJS with the MongoDB database.
+This is the API.
 # Plan/Model of first iteration
 ## Form
 ![MobileFirst1.png](public/readme/MobileFirst1.png "Mobile First")